mhmood-sf/Snip/README.md

 #### maxfuncdepth

-because of my poor vimscripting and parsing skills, you might get a 'maxfuncdepth' error from vim if your snap file reaches around 17-20 snips. in this case, just set `maxfuncdepth` to a larger value (see `:h maxfuncdepth`).
+because of my poor vimscripting and parsing skills, you might get a 'maxfuncdepth' error from vim if your snap file gets larger (around 17-20 snips). in this case, just set `maxfuncdepth` to a larger value (see `:h maxfuncdepth`).